satkar605/retention-optimizer/prescriptive-analysis.md

 ### 5.1 Linear Programming (LP) Relaxation

-**Approach:** We initially tested a continuous LP relaxation by allowing x[i,k] ∈ [0,1] instead of binary variables.

-**Results:**
-- **Solve Time:** <1 second (significantly faster)
-- **Objective Value:** $3,820 (10.6% higher than MILP)
-- **Issue:** 78% of variables were fractional (e.g., x[12345, 2] = 0.73), making the solution operationally meaningless

-**Conclusion:** LP relaxation provides an upper bound on the optimal value but is not implementable.
-We proceeded with mixed-integer programming.
+We initially tested a continuous LP relaxation by allowing decision variables to take fractional values between 0 and 1 instead of requiring binary assignments.
+The LP relaxation solved in under 1 second, significantly faster than the MILP approach, and produced an objective value of $3,820, representing a 10.6% improvement over the integer solution.
+However, 78% of the variables were fractional, with examples such as assigning 0.73 of a discount email to customer 12345.
+Such fractional solutions are operationally meaningless as we cannot partially execute retention actions.
+While LP relaxation provides a useful upper bound on the optimal value, the solution is not implementable.
+We therefore proceeded with mixed-integer programming to ensure operationally executable treatment plans.

 ### 5.2 Mixed-Integer Linear Programming (MILP)

-**Approach:** Binary decision variables with linear objective and constraints, solved using Gurobi optimizer.

-**Algorithm:** Branch-and-cut with LP relaxation at each node

-**Performance:**
-- **Solve Time:** 2.8 seconds (250 customers, 2,000 variables)
-- **Optimality Gap:** 0.0% (proven optimal solution)
-- **Nodes Explored:** 1,847 branch-and-bound nodes

-**Conclusion:** MILP provides operationally implementable, proven optimal solutions with acceptable solve times for interactive decision support.
-This is the recommended approach.
+We implemented the final model using binary decision variables with linear objective and constraints, solved using the Gurobi optimizer.
+The algorithm employs branch-and-cut methods with LP relaxation at each node of the search tree.
+For our 250-customer, 2,000-variable problem, the solver completed in 2.8 seconds with a proven optimal solution (0.0% optimality gap) after exploring 1,847 branch-and-bound nodes.
+This approach provides operationally implementable, proven optimal solutions with acceptable solve times for interactive decision support.
+MILP represents the recommended approach for production deployment.

 ### 5.3 Non-Linear Programming (NLP) - Not Applicable

-**Assessment:** We considered non-linear formulations (e.g., quadratic terms for interaction effects between actions), but:
-1. The business problem is naturally linear (expected value is additive)
-2. NLP solvers do not guarantee global optimality for mixed-integer problems
-3. Solve times would increase significantly without clear business benefit

-**Conclusion:** Linear formulation is appropriate and sufficient for this application.
+We considered non-linear formulations that would incorporate quadratic terms to model interaction effects between different actions or customer characteristics.
+However, three factors led us to reject this approach.
+First, the business problem is naturally linear, as expected values are additive and do not exhibit multiplicative interactions that would require quadratic terms.
+Second, NLP solvers do not guarantee global optimality for mixed-integer problems, potentially producing suboptimal solutions.
+Third, solve times would increase significantly without clear business benefit or improved solution quality.
+The linear formulation proves both appropriate and sufficient for this application.

 ### 5.4 Greedy Heuristic (Benchmark)

-**Approach:** Rank all customer-action pairs by expected net value and assign greedily until constraints are violated.

-**Results:**
-- **Solve Time:** <0.1 second
-- **Objective Value:** $2,940 (14.9% worse than MILP)
-- **Constraint Violations:** Fairness coverage floor violated for Free and Family segments

-**Conclusion:** Greedy heuristic is fast but produces suboptimal, biased solutions.
-MILP is superior.
+As a benchmark comparison, we implemented a greedy heuristic that ranks all customer-action pairs by expected net value and assigns them in descending order until constraints are violated.
+The greedy approach solved in under 0.1 seconds but produced an objective value of $2,940, representing a 14.9% performance degradation compared to the optimal MILP solution.
+More critically, the greedy solution violated the fairness coverage floor constraints for Free and Family customer segments, demonstrating algorithmic bias.
+While the greedy heuristic offers computational speed advantages, it produces suboptimal and ethically problematic solutions.
+The MILP approach proves superior for this application.

 ---